-(3) When interpreting the phrase "where a reasonable person would believe that the likelihood of the acquisition being completed is high", it is our view that the following factors may be relevant in determining whether the likelihood of an acquisition being completed is high:

-- (a) whether the acquisition has been publicly announced; - (b) whether the acquisition is the subject of an executed agreement; - (c) the nature of conditions to the completion of the acquisition including any material third party consents required.
+- (3) When interpreting the phrase "where a reasonable person would believe that the likelihood of the acquisition being completed is high", it is our view that the following factors may be relevant in determining whether the likelihood of an acquisition being completed is high: - (a) whether the acquisition has been publicly announced; - (b) whether the acquisition is the subject of an executed agreement; - (c) the nature of conditions to the completion of the acquisition including any material third party consents required.

 The test of whether a proposed acquisition "has progressed to a state where a reasonable person would believe that the likelihood of the acquisition being completed is high" is an objective, rather than subjective, test in that the question turns on what a "reasonable person" would believe.
 It is not sufficient for an officer of an issuer to determine that he or she personally believes that the likelihood of the acquisition being completed is or is not high.
 The officer must form an opinion as to what a reasonable person would believe in the circumstances.
-In the event of a dispute, an objective test requires an adjudicator to decide whether a reasonable person would believe in the circumstances.
-In the event of a dispute, an objective test requires an adjudicator to decide whether a reasonable person would believe in the circumstances and acquisition being completed was high.
+In the event of a dispute, an objective test requires an adjudicator to decide whether a reasonable person would believe in the circumstances that the likelihood of an acquisition being completed was high.
 By contrast, if the disclosure requirement involved a subjective test, the adjudicator would assess an individual's credibility and decide whether the personal opinion of the individual as to whether the likelihood of the acquisition being completed was high was an honestly held opinion.
 Formulating the disclosure requirement using an objective test rather than a subjective test strengthens the basis upon which the regulator may object to an issuer's application of the test in particular circumstances.